 - Create a healthy, balanced meal using foods available on and around campus

-- Define the five components of physical fitness
+- Identify and define the five components of physical fitness

-- Identify on-campus resources and CW services available to help with healthy living including: physical and exercise, nutrition and healthy eating, and tobacco cessation
+- Identify on-campus resources and CW services (and locations) for help with healthy living including: physical activity and exercise, nutrition and healthy eating, and tobacco cessation

-- Smoking Activity: This activity shows students the health consequences of smoking cigarettes and hookah
+- This activity shows students the health consequences of smoking cigarettes and hookah.